AlexeyRevinski/ME495_FINAL/README.md

 __`ik_node.py`__

 This node listens to the `/handle_ik` service and utilizes Baxter's IK service to, based on received goal coordinates, solves the inverse kinematics problem and moves the commanded limb into the goal configuration.
 If the IK solver does not find a solution, the limb is moved to a neutral position.
+Please note that the orientation of the end-effector is specified by the `PoseStamped` message with the sub-field `Quarternion()`.
+For both the left and right arm, these are both hardcoded as ` x = 1.00, y = 0.00 z = 0.00 w = 0.00`.

 __`me495_baxter_reset.py`__